VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 <div class="guideSection" markdown="1">
 <h2><a id="Nael Deus DarnusStrategy">Strategy</a></h2>

+<em>Note about this phase: players will have to juggle with their <span class="speDebuff">Icebitten</span> and <span class="speDebuff">Firescorched</span> debuffs.
+There's multiple way to do it but this guide will cover the <strong>Fireball</strong> IN/OUT/IN/IN way.
+It is the easiest one since players won't have to care about their current debuffs since they will cancel each other on their own.
+Reducing RNG in this phase a bit more.</em>

 Once *Twintania* disappear, everyone should regroup next the South **Neurolink** toward the centre of the arena.